 If you have been injured in an accident with a drunk driver, you must try to accomplish a number of important tasks at once, and you’ll need to try and remain calm so that you can think clearly.
 Obviously, the first priority after any traffic collision is to obtain medical treatment immediately for yourself and for anyone else who’s been injured.
 San Bernardino personal injury lawyers suggest calling the police immediately after you summon medical help.
 You’ll need to obtain a copy of the police accident report, and you may also need the testimony of police officers as witnesses if you eventually choose to pursue a personal injury claim.
 Ask any witnesses to the accident for their names and a way to contact them.
 You must obtain the other driver’s name, contact information, and insurance information.
 Most drivers will be helpful, but if the other driver is too injured, intoxicated, or hostile to cooperate with you, ask the police to help you gather the information you need.

 When you are injured by a drunk driver who fails a breathalyzer examination – that is, a driver whose blood alcohol content level is measured at 0.08 percent or higher – your chances of prevailing with a personal injury claim are good.
+Even if they do have a San Francisco DUI defense attorney working with them.
 A breathalyzer test is persuasive evidence, and a DUI conviction is even more persuasive.
 However, you still must prove that you were injured by that particular driver in that particular accident, and you also must prove the extent of your injuries.
 A good personal injury lawyer will examine all of the evidence, interrogate the witnesses, and fight aggressively for the compensation and justice that you need and deserve after a serious injury caused by a drunk driver.
 If you’re injured in the San Francisco Bay Area by an impaired driver, don’t wait.
 Take your case at once to an experienced San Francisco personal injury attorney.